RandomSearch18/a-level-project/docs/readme.md

 - `estimated_time` is now an attribute on `RoutePart`, because both of its subclasses had it anyway
 - Same for the `description()` abstract method
 - Removing the `ChangePath` route manoeuvre, because it would unnecessarily add to the size of the output, as well as being difficult to work out when all we have is the nodes in the route, not the edges
-- `CrossRoad` is removed for now, because crossings mapped as separate ways are just treated as any other path (as per [handling pavements](#handling-pavements) section), and crossings without separate ways aren't handled by my engine (also as per [handling pavements](#handling-pavements)).
+- `CrossRoad` is removed for now, because crossings mapped as separate ways are just treated as any other path (as per [chasing pavements](#chasing-pavements) section), and crossings without separate ways aren't handled by my engine (also as per [chasing pavements](#chasing-pavements)).

 ```py
 # TODO